AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     updateCredentialCacheKey(): string;
 }

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "delay" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 function delay<T>(t: number, value?: T): Promise<T | void>;

+// Warning: (ae-missing-release-tag) "DEVICE_CODE" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const DEVICE_CODE = "device_code";

+// Warning: (ae-missing-release-tag) "deviceCodeExpired" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const deviceCodeExpired = "device_code_expired";

+// Warning: (ae-missing-release-tag) "deviceCodePollingCancelled" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const deviceCodePollingCancelled = "device_code_polling_cancelled";

+// Warning: (ae-missing-release-tag) "DeviceCodeResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type DeviceCodeResponse = {
     userCode: string;